 until commit descending in the history using just the first parent of each commit.

 Commits at the beginning of a branch (that is, commits where a branch was created that have more that one child commit) cannot be squashed.
-Because the squash operation rewrites the history of the current branch after the squash commit, this type of commit cannot be squashed since it would require rewriting the history of other branches.
+Because the squash operation rewrites the history of the current branch after the squash commit.
+This type of commit cannot be squashed as it would require rewriting the history of other branches.

-Also, if a new branch has been created in any of the commits after the squashed ones, the squash operation cannot run.
-As a rule of thumb, branches can start in the commits before the squashed ones, but not on or after them.
+Also, if a new branch has been created after the squashed commits, the squash operation cannot run.
+As a rule of thumb, branches can start in the commits before the squash, but not on or after.

 When performing a rebase operation, the commits that are rebased can be squashed into a single commit automatically by adding the